The No-Nonsense Guide to Healthy Pet Treats (Dogs & Cats)

 Instructions:

-- Bake for 2.5-3 hours, flipping halfway through
+- Bake for 2.5 to 3 hours, flipping halfway

-Perfect for: Dogs who love to chew and need low-calorie options.
+Perfect for: Dogs who need to chew but don't need the calories.

 Frozen Yogurt Treats